alf-tool/alf-core/doc/operators/non_relational/sort.md

 EXAMPLE

+  # Sort suppliers by name
+  !{alf sort suppliers -- name asc}

+  # Sort suppliers by city in descending order, then on name on ascending
+  # order
-  alf sort suppliers -- name asc alf sort suppliers -- city desc name asc
+  !{alf sort suppliers -- city desc name asc}